 3. Features & benefits of Gold ETFs

 a.
-FlexibilityYou can purchase the gold ETFs online and place it in your Demat account.
-The asset management company trades them on stock exchange, and you can enter/exit easily.
-Therefore, they are just like physical gold, even in demat format.
+FlexibilityYou can purchase gold ETFs online and place it in your Demat account.
+The asset management company trades them on a stock exchange, and you can enter/exit quickly.
+Therefore, they are just like physical gold, even in Demat format.

 b.
-LiquidityAnything traded on the exchange offers high liquidity created by market markers, and so do Gold ETFs.
+LiquidityAAnything traded on the exchange offers high liquidity created by market indicators, and so do Gold ETFs.
 For instance, you may sell it during a trading session at the current price.
-So, the transactional expenses (broker fee and govt duty) too is less than that of physical gold.
+Thus, the transactional expenses (broker fee and govt duty) is less than that of physical gold.

 c.
 Smaller denominationApproaching a retailer will need a large amount of money to purchase gold.
 Hence, Gold ETFs have an advantage here as you can buy and sell them in smaller measures.

 g.
-Use of exchange platform (NSE)Gold ETF investors use the exchange platform, National Stock Exchange (NSE), to keep transactions and trade transparent.
-Therefore, it is absolutely safe.
+Use of exchange platform (NSE)Gold ETF investors use the exchange platform, National Stock Exchange (NSE), to keep transactions and trade transparently.
+Therefore, it is safe.

 i.
 Cost-effectiveGolf ETFs do not have designing or making charges like gold (ornaments or bars).
 You can purchase it at international rates.
 Hence, there will be no mark-up at all.

 4. How Gold ETFs workPhysical gold supports Gold ETFs as security at the back-end.
-For instance, when you buy a Gold ETF, the person or the entity at the back-end is actually purchasing gold.
+For instance, when you buy a Gold ETF, the person or entity at the back-end is purchasing gold.
 They give guarantee to the investors about the purity of gold too.
-For instance, Gold BeES are registered on NSE (National Stock Exchange).
-They meticulously follow the latest market cost, called spot prices, of gold.
-NSE allots an ‘Authorized Participant or Member’ to handle the purchase and sale of gold to generate ETFs.
+For instance, Gold BeES are registered on the NSE (National Stock Exchange).
+They meticulously follow the latest market cost, called spot prices of gold.
+NSE allows an ‘Authorised Participant or Member’ to handle the purchase and sale of gold to generate ETFs.
 They are generally large companies.
-Hence, constant trading and control by ‘Authorized Members’ ensures that cost of the gold and ETFs remains the same.
+Hence, constant trading and control by ‘Authorised Members’ ensure that the cost of gold and ETFs remains the same.

 5. How to invest in Gold ETFs